Everything You Need to Know About Personal Injury Demand Letters

 What Goes in a Demand Letter?

 You’re probably wondering what is outlined in a personal injury demand letter.
 This letter will outline the relationship between you and the defendant, as well as explain in detail what happened the day of the accident.
 A short description of your injuries and damages will be included to show why you are filing a claim.
 Then comes the demand for compensation for your damages, and most letters will include a reasonable timeline for a response.
+The response time is one of the many factors that can throw lead to a delay in a personal injury claim.

 What Types of Accidents Require a Demand Letter?